anurag619/gmail-ls/readme.rst

 access unread mails from gmail
 ===============================

-This script downloads the topic of unread emails (gmail) into your terminal.
+This script downloads the topic of unread emails (gmail) into your terminal.This comes in handy when you have low internet connectivity.

+**<i>working on storing the cerdentials <i>**

 How to use:
 ------------